Samuel Tai: Career

 While at Kaohsiung Medical College in Kaohsiung, Taiwan studying medical technology, Tai also sang folk songs in restaurants.
-In 1988 he participated in the first session of Popular Music Competition and is one of the Winners (together with other winners, famous singer Chang Yu-sheng, Dave Wang, Jack Yao).
-Since then he entered the pop music field and became a singer.
-He published albums like Nomad, Ideal Boys, Devoted to You, Cheer for Me, and others.
+In 1988 he participated in the first session of Popular Music Competition and was one of the Winners (together with other winners, famous singer Chang Yu-sheng, Dave Wang, Jack Yao).
+That event started his music career; publishing albums like Nomad, Ideal Boys, Devoted to You, Cheer for Me, and others.

-In the early 1990s, Chinese songwriter-singers from Taiwan became more and more noticed.
+In the early 1990s, Chinese songwriter-singers from Taiwan rose in popularity.
 In 1993, Tai published the album To find a word to replace.
 The main hit song "999 Roses" became a big success, and was recognized as typical Chinese love song, even when the story was based on the story of him sending a rose to a female cancer patient he cared for that passed away.
 He later released "Feel so lonely when thinking of you", "Thousand origami cranes", "Let you listen to my heart" and "1001 Nights".

-With Tai becoming so popular, his creative talent is well recognized.
-Even some songs that other singers covered were also regained concern, such as the "Blue Street Lights" and "Love Movies Play" by Leon Lai, "Devoted to you as usual" by Leo Ku and "Goodbye Means Tears" by Alan Tam.
-Tai also re-interpreted of the two songs sung by Leon Lai in Cantonese and included them in the album Rekindle Love.
+Tai's popularity gained him recognition of his creative talent.
+He started to perform covers of other singers' songs, such as the "Blue Street Lights" and "Love Movies Play" by Leon Lai, "Devoted to you as usual" by Leo Ku and "Goodbye Means Tears" by Alan Tam.
+Tai also sang two songs sung by Leon Lai in Cantonese and included them in the album Rekindle Love.
 He thanked Leon Lai for making his songs so popular.